Reverse Mortgage Glossary

 Non-Borrowing Spouse (NBS)

-The Department of Housing and Urban Development (HUD) made important changes to the HECM reverse mortgage program in April 2014 to better protect non-borrowing spouses.
-Prior to the change, only borrowers over the age of 62 could be on the reverse mortgage and on title to the home, which created some big potential pitfalls if the older spouse passed away.
-The death of the older spouse was considered a maturity event that required the younger non-borrowing spouse to either pay off or refinance the loan balance or be forced to give up the home.
+The Department of Housing and Urban Development (HUD) made important changes to the HECM in April 2014 to better protect non-borrowing spouses.
+Prior to the change, only individuals over the age of 62 could be on the reverse mortgage loan agreement.
+This created a big potential pitfall for spouses younger than 62 if the older spouse passed away.
+The death of the older spouse triggered a maturity event that made the loan balance due and payable in full.
+The younger spouse (who was not on the loan agreement) had to either pay off or refinance the loan balance or be forced to give up the home.